wh-alice/mig_visualstudio/vs/test_notintoc/how-to--choose-test-settings-and-environments-for-a-test-plan.md

 ---
-title: "How to: Choose Test Settings and Environments for a Test Plan | Microsoft Docs" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Choose Test Settings and Environments for a Test Plan" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"